Irving Banister: Early years

 Irving Banister was born in New Orleans, Louisiana to Louis and Elsie Mae Banister.
 He had two brothers, Joe and Guardie.
 Banister formed a band with some of his fellow students at Booker T. Washington high school.
 "I was playing the trumpet until I was seventeen, but I got my front teeth knocked out," said Banister.
 "I couldn't hit the high notes anymore.
 There weren't any guitar players in the band, so I bought a big hollow body Epiphone, a pickup, and amplifier from a music store on South Broad Street for $100."
 James "Sugar Boy" Crawford recalled, "During high school we had a little band, nothing real organized at first.
 I was back playing piano...
 The other fellows in the band were Edgar "Big Boy" Myles, Warren Myles, Nolan Blackwell, Irving "Cat" Banister, and Alfred Bernard- just a bunch of youngsters having fun."
 In 1952, the group came to the attention of Dr. Daddy-O (Vernon Winslow), New Orleans' first black disc jockey, who aired a daily show on WMRY.
 He invited them to perform on his Saturday morning radio show.
 The band did not yet have a name, but they had an instrumental that was their theme song called "Chapaka Shawee", creole words they heard on the street that translated roughly as "we aren't raccoons".
 When Dr. Daddy-O wrote of the band as the "Chapaka Shawee" youngsters, in his column in The Louisiana Weekly, the name stuck.
 He booked the band's first job at the Shadowland Club on Washington Avenue in 1952.
 Sugar Boy remembered, "We were all still in school so we could only play on weekends."

 The band's first recording session was through the intercession of Dr. Daddy-O with Aladdin Records on November 23, 1952.
 Dave Bartholomew, who was doing production work for Aladdin in New Orleans, signed the band.
 The contract stipulated 1/2-cent per song to be divided between the writers and 1/2-cent per record to go to Dr. Daddy-O. Potentially lucrative performance royalties were specifically excluded from the contract.
 Of the four songs recorded only two, "Early Sunday Morning" and "No One To Love Me", were released at the time, under the name The Sha-Weez.
 The record did not sell, but the band's popularity increased, assisted by their weekly radio broadcasts.
-They performed at Club Tiajuana and the Dew Drop Inn.
+They performed at and the Dew Drop Inn.
 The Dew Drop's owner Frank Painia also booked the band at out of town dates.